osdjp-lab/src-extractor/README.md

-# C/C++ package program source code extractor
+# src-extractor
-Extracts a program along with all its dependancies from its containing package.
+A tool for the extraction of individual C/C++ programs from their containing packages.